Hanna Knyazyeva-Minenko: For Israel

 Knyazyeva-Minenko won a bronze medal at the European Athletics Indoor Championships in Prague in March 2015, competing for Israel in the triple jump.
 She jumped a distance of 14.49 meters (47.5 feet), setting a new Israeli national indoor record for the second day in a row, improving on her prior day's national record jump in the qualifiers by nine centimeters.
 In winning the medal, she became the first Israeli woman to win a track and field medal at a major European championship, and became the first Israeli to win a medal at the European Indoor Championships since Alex Averbukh won a gold medal in the pole vault at the 2000 European Indoor Championships.
 She noted: "My best jump (14.49 meters) would have won me the gold medal at the last World Championship."
 Russia's Ekaterina Koneva won the gold medal, and Bulgaria's Gabriela Petrova won the silver medal.

 At the IAAF Diamond League Bislett Games in Oslo, Norway, on 11 June 2015 she came in fifth in the triple jump, at 14.22 m.
 Competing for Israel at the 2015 European Games on 21 June 2015, she won the triple jump portion of the Team Athletics event with a distance of 14.41 m; she also won a bronze medal for the team event.

 She represented Israel at the 2015 World Championships in Athletics in Beijing, China, in August 2015.
 She won the silver medal in the triple jump, setting a new Israeli record of 14.78 meters.

 Knyazyeva-Minenko represented Israel at the 2016 Summer Olympics in the triple jump, at the age of 26.
 She jumped 14.68 m in the final, for fifth place, six centimeters behind the bronze medalist.
 Her fifth-place finish matched the best-ever finish for an Israeli in an Olympic athletics competition, established first by high jumper Konstantin Matusevich, at the 2000 Olympics.

+In December 2024, Knyazyeva-Minenko announced her retirement from competitive sports.